drafuse/maxent-grassland-archaeology/README.md

 * ODMAP_Rafuse_2021-01-11.csv and ODMAP_Rafuse_2021-01-11.docx files contains the ODMAP (Overview, Data, Model, Assessment and Prediction) protocol for the SDM.

-* Corr_test_ENMTools.csv file contains the results of the Correlation Pearson correlation coefficient used to tests Multicollinearity between predictors (eviron#mental layers).
+* Corr_test_ENMTools.csv file contains the results of the Correlation Pearson correlation coefficient used to tests Multicollinearity between predictors (environmental layers).

 * Wilcoxon rank sum.R and the AUC_Hill_InterHill.xlsx are the files needed  to run the Wilcox rank sum test and effect size in R, which was used to compare AUC values.